-- valid standard first aid kit
+- valid standard first aid certificate

 - CPR Level-C certification

-- current driver's abstract (issued within the past month)
+- current commercial driver's abstract (issued within the past month)

 First aid and CPR-C certification

 A CPO may have to operate a government vehicle to transport inmates throughout Alberta.
-For this reason, you’re required to provide a current driver’s abstract that includes the last 5 years of your driving history.
+For this reason, you’re required to provide a current commercial driver’s abstract that includes the last 5 years of your driving history.

 Obtain your driver’s abstract from a registry agent.